rokket-labs/react-admin-rokket-providers/README.md

 ## How to contribute

-If you'd like to contribute to this template, your help is more than welcome! :feelsgood:
+If you'd like to contribute to this project, your help is more than welcome! :feelsgood:

 ### Pull requests and Issues